LuminateOne/laravel-revision-tracking/README.md

 3. The package can only work with models which has a primary key.

 ## Before you start
-The Laraval Revision Tracking package does work with a Model which does not have the `int` primary key, for example, a [custom key type](https://laravel.com/docs/5.8/eloquent#eloquent-model-conventions) `string` as the primary key, but rollback the revisions will be very tricky after the Model primary key changed.
+The Laraval Revision Tracking package does work with a model which does not have the `int` primary key, for example, a [custom key type](https://laravel.com/docs/5.8/eloquent#eloquent-model-conventions) `string` as the primary key, but rollback the revisions will be very tricky after the model primary key changed.
 So **we suggest you to use the `int` as the primary key type and avoid changing the primary key**.

 ## Installation